knpwrs/envariant/README.md

 const DB_URI = env('DB_URI');
 // DB_URI is guaranteed to be defined at this point, as long as there is a `DB_URI` environment variable defined.
 // If there isn't a `DB_URI` variable defined then `env` will throw and this script will crash.

+// There is an optional second parameter that lets you supply an object to read variables from; for
+// instance, the `env` parameter in Cloudflare workers: const ENDPOINT = env('ENDPOINT', env);
 ```

 ## Installation